Are you a writer in Canada who has just written a book and are now looking for a Canadian book publisher?

 16. Flanker Press

-Flanker Press publishes general fiction and non-fiction trade books with a focus on the burning issues of Newfoundland and Labrador.
-They have been in business since 1994 and also launched a new imprint called Pennywell Books, in 2004.
-Pennywell publishes young adult fiction, short stories, literary fiction and children’s books.
-Flanker Press, on the other hand, focuses on a wide range of subjects like art, crafts, and obbies, to history, religion and spirituality, and even some more narrowly focused categories like ghost stories, true crime, and sea stories.
-Click here for their full list of categories.
+Flanker Press is mainly interested in historical fiction and regional non-fiction trade books, with a focus on the burning issues of Newfoundland and Labrador.
+They have been in business since 1994, and also launched an imprint called Pennywell Books, in 2004.
+Pennywell publishes young adult fiction, short stories, literary fiction, and children’s books.
+Flanker Press, on the other hand, focuses on a wide range of subjects like architecture, crafts & hobbies, history, religion & spirituality, and even some more narrowly focused categories such as ghost stories, true crime, and sea stories.
 You can find their submission guidelines here.

 17. Mansfield Press

 Are you a poet who’s looking for a good publisher?
 In that case, Mansfield Press is one of the best options for you.
-While most publishers focus on fiction or non-fiction titles, Mansfield Press changes this equation by publishing the poetry titles of Canadian writers.
-Starting in 2000 with four books of poems, their catalogue now boasts a strong number of poets as well as literary fiction and some non-fiction (mostly centred around the city of Toronto).
-You can click here for submission guidelines.
+While most publishers focus on fiction or non-fiction books, Mansfield Press changes this equation by mainly publishing the poetry titles of Canadian writers.
+Starting in 2000 with four books of poems, their catalogue now includes fiction and non-fiction works as well – “The Art of Sufficient Conclusions”, by Sarah Dearing and “Imagining Toronto”, by Amy Lavender Harris are just two titles worth looking up.
+Since they receive a large number of submissions, the chances of them working with unpublished writers are very low.
+You can click here for the full guidelines.